viktormiok/snRNAseq_RiboTagRNAseq-oxytocin/README.md

 3. Downstream analysis
  - Visualisation, clustering, and differential expression analysis using Scanpy functions
  - Cluster annotation based on differential expression and marker genes
- - Gene set enrichment analysis using gprofiler
+ - Gene set enrichment analysis using package Gprofiler
  - Transcriptional variability is defined as the coefficient of variation calculated on log-transformed data
  - Co-expression of stem cell markers is addressed by calculating Jaccard distances between genes
  - Diffusion pseudo time is calculated on markers of zonation to establish an in-silico order of nuclei along the liver lobule based on their expression        profiles